deebloo/generator-angular-blueprint/README.md

 ### Blueprint

-Generates a blueprint to be customized
+Generates a blueprint to be customized.
+The template file will be placed into your local project.
+From there you can customize the template any way that you like.

 Example:
 ```